robphoenix/bordeltabernacle.github.io/_posts/2016-01-04-notes-on-elixir-pattern-matching-maps.md

 match.
 This is also the case even if there are matching keys.
 So any key used in the pattern has to be present in the match.

-You'll see this used extensively in the [Phoenix Framework](pf) when dealing with the parameters passed to a function.
+You'll see this used extensively in the [Phoenix Framework][pf] when dealing with the parameters passed to a function.
 The function is able to pick out of the parameters only those pieces of data it needs.